FlinkAige/flon-core/docs/02_cleos/02_how-to-guides/how-to-get-transaction-information.md

 ## Overview

-This how-to guide provides instructions on how to retrieve infomation of an Antelope transaction using a transaction ID.
+This how-to guide provides instructions on how to retrieve infomation of an FullOn transaction using a transaction ID.

 The example in this how-to retrieves transaction information associated with the creation of the account **bob**.

 ## Before you begin

 Make sure you meet the following requirements:
-* Install the currently supported version of `cleos`.
+* Install the currently supported version of `fucli`.
 [[info | Note]]
-| `cleos` is bundled with the Antelope software.
-[Installing Antelope](../../00_install/index.md) will also install `cleos`.
+| `fucli` is bundled with the FullOn software.
+[Installing FullOn](../../00_install/index.md) will also install `fucli`.
-* Understand how transactions work in an Antelope blockchain.
+* Understand how transactions work in an FullOn blockchain.
 For more information on transactions, see the [Transactions Protocol](/protocol-guides/02_transactions_protocol.md) section.

 ## Command Reference

-See the following reference guide for `cleos` command line usage and related options:
+See the following reference guide for `fucli` command line usage and related options:
-* [`cleos get transaction`](../03_command-reference/get/transaction.md) command and its parameters
+* [`fucli get transaction`](../03_command-reference/get/transaction.md) command and its parameters

 ## Procedure